 When lifestyle changes aren’t enough to help you get the rest you need, sleep aids may be something you’d like to consider, particularly if your issues have persisted for some time.
 Start down the path of more restful sleep by using this information to weigh your options wisely.

 The snooze-inducing power of a relaxing routine in a comfortable environment doesn’t fade as you get older.
-In fact, the stressors of adulthood—coupled with technology that keeps us wired (literally and figuratively) at all hours—makes a cozy bedtime ritual more important than ever for us grown-ups.
+In fact, a cozy bedtime ritual is more important than ever for us grown-ups.

 After an evening of staying up watching late-night TV or desperately trying to fall asleep without success, you’ll feel the effects of lack of sleep the following morning.
 Long term, chronic lack of sleep can do much more harm than just leaving you feeling tired.
 Quality rest is essential to staying healthy.